scripting/feedlandInstall/docs/setup.md

 4. config.json

+### Install the packages

-Launch the terminal app on this system, cd into the directory containing the files and type:
+Launch the terminal app on this system, <i>cd</i> into the directory containing the files and type:

 `npm install`